Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 (especially CCTV)

-If there might be CCTV:
+If there might be CCTV nearby:

 • Look for shops, petrol stations, buses, councils, car parks, doorbells.